-Lipton chicken noodle soup is the gold standard of American soups.
-We’re going to take this classic soup mix and show you how to make it even better!
+Lipton noodle soup is the gold standard of American soups.
+I'm going to show you how to take this classic soup mix and make it even better.

 What is this?